michaelbourne/wp-commerce7/README.txt

 = 1.4.0 =
 * Update: all Gutenberg blocks have been reworked for better visual representation while editing.
 * Update: Commerce7 stylesheet will now render in the editor to support expected widget markup.
-This can be disabled with the `c7wp_enqueue_c7_css_admin` filter.
+This can be disabled with the `c7wp_enqueue_c7_css_admin` filter set to false.

 = 1.3.7 =
 * Add: Login Form widget for V2